Take full control of your AI Roleplay

 Shared sections used by both casual and advanced users

-For example, Sessions is the core area where users engage in role-playing with AI characters.
-This is a feature enjoyed by both casual and advanced users.
-Because casual users often lack a coding background, I prioritized GUI-based interactions over technical, code-heavy features, aiming to make the entire experience feel more like a game than a complex tool.
+For example, Sessions is the core area where users engage in role-playing with AI characters, and it is enjoyed by both casual and advanced users.
+Since many casual users do not have a technical background, I prioritized GUI based interactions over any code-based interactions, aiming to make the entire experience feel more like a game than a technical tool.

 User interface for Sessions and Session create

 On the other hand, Flow & Agents is an advanced tool that lets users build AI workflows by creating and connecting multiple agents.
-This process is inherently complex, requiring time, effort, and solid coding knowledge.
-To support this, I designed the interface as a professional grade builder tool rather than a simplified, beginner-friendly experience.
+This process is naturally complex, requiring time, effort, and solid coding knowledge.
+To support this, I designed the interface as a professional grade builder tool rather than a simplified experience for beginners.

 User interface for Flow & Agents 2.0

-Through this process, we completed astrsk 2.0, a role-playing platform that is both accessible to casual users and powerful enough for advanced users who want to deeply immerse themselves and build their own custom role-playing worlds.
+Through this process, we redesigned astrsk into a role playing platform that is approachable for casual users, yet powerful enough for advanced users to fully immerse themselves and build their own custom role playing universe.

 Design Process of Flow & Agents